as1ndu/as1ndu/content/posts/the-wisdom-of-rationals.md

 For instance a rational person should not be a pure gambler because they have higher  chances of making  money by betting on information they know at least something about.

-The accurate information trader on the other hand will flourish in this market as they will always have the edge in the market & thus making money of clueless gamblers & people signaling wrong information.
+The accurate information trader on the other hand will flourish in this market as they will always have the edge in the market & thus making money off clueless gamblers & people signaling wrong information.

 Meanwhile people that alway bet on wrong information will go bust or switch to  markets where they do better.